+Getting information on benefits There are various benefits that can offer extra support with caring.
+This section provides an overview of what help is available.
 It is a good idea to get a benefits check to make sure you and the person you are looking after are claiming all the benefits you are entitled to.
 In addition, it is a good idea to get benefits advice if you or the person you are looking after have a change of circumstances.
-The change might affect your benefits so it's important to make sure you make the right decision for your situation.
+The change might affect your benefits, so it's important to make sure you make the right decision for your situation.
 Although benefits can be complicated, they can increase your household income and can sometimes help protect your State Pension entitlement in the future.
 The Carers UK website describes the main conditions for each benefit and we have produced factsheets which provide more detailed explanations.
-Find out more at carersuk.org/benefits The Carers NI Adviceline can help with questions that you have about benefits - email advice@carersni.org or call 028 9043 9843.
+Find out more at carersuk.org/benefits The Carers UK Helpline can also help with questions that you have about benefits - email advice@carersuk.org or call 0808 808 7777.
+Please mention where you are from so that we can tailor our guidance.